 Little Bear Winery

 Little Bear Winery offers big flavor with a signature two-berry wine, which combines blueberries and blackberries into a refreshing creation.
+Located in the heart of downtown, you’ll love hopping from shop to shop before you peruse the vibrant wine selection at this tasting experience.
 With free tastings available, you can decide if this memorable blend is right for you — or if a rhubarb wine is more to your liking.
+Interested in taking some home?
+You can get some delicious wine shipped to you, or simply feel free to buy some in the store.

 Ole Smoky Barrelhouse